noushin94/Machine-Learning-Covid19/README.md

-• Implemented feature selection process, keeping a single feature with a correlation of 1 while discarding others, which resulted in a reduced feature set of 88 variables.
+• Implemented feature selection process, keeping a single feature with a correlation of 1 while discarding others, which resulted in a reduced feature set of 88 variables

-Handling “window”:
+.Handling “window”:

 • This addressed the temporal aspect of patient records (“window” feature).
 Using a unique method we discarded features other than ICU with value of 1 since others were not useful for prediction, resulting in a dataset reduction to 1605 rows

 .Changing categorical to numerical:

-• Categorical features like "AGE_PERCENTILE" and "WINDOW" were handled through dummy variables, after the resolution of the "window" feature, enhancing the dataset's ability for predictive modeling.
+• Categorical features like "AGE_PERCENTILE" and "WINDOW" were handled through dummy variables, after the resolution of the "window" feature, enhancing the dataset's ability for predictive modeling

-Missing values:
+.Missing values:

 • Initial missing value handling involved Linear Interpolation; however, the feature "ALBUMIN_DIFF" was dropped due to high missing values.
-Subsequently, after addressing skewness, the remaining missing values were resolved using a simple imputer, resulting in a uniform dataset.
+Subsequently, after addressing skewness, the remaining missing values were resolved using a simple imputer, resulting in a uniform dataset

-Handling Skewness:
+.Handling Skewness:

-• We implemented two skewness handling techniques, logarithmic transformation for right-skewed data and reciprocal transformation for left-skewed data.
+• I implemented two skewness handling techniques, logarithmic transformation for right-skewed data and reciprocal transformation for left-skewed data.
 These methods effectively addressed skewness, optimizing the distribution of features.